SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Starfish/starfish.md

 The simulation of this crawling robot has to be really precise in order to simulate properly the differents deformations and the contact with the floor has showned in the previous video.

-This needs of precision results with heavy calculations when the simulation is running preventing the fluidity of it, by reducing it we will be able to resolve this issue and also show that we the reduce model can move and handle contact in comparison with the previous example *[Diamond robot](../Diamond/diamond.html#diamond)* that was fixed.
+This needs of precision results with heavy calculations when the simulation is running preventing the fluidity of it, by reducing it we will be able to resolve this issue and also show that we the reduce model can move and handle contact in comparison with the previous example {doc}`Diamond Robot </usage/examples/Diamond/diamond>` that was fixed.

 ## Reduction Parameters